idsc-frazzoli/retina/doc/gokart_software_setup.md

     roslaunch pylon_camera color_camera_node.launch

 Remark: When you are finished with the operation, press Ctrl+C in order to terminate the image acquisition.

+To inspect the camera image for instance for focus and calibration, you can type:

+    rosrun image_view image_view image:=/color_camera_node/image_raw

 In order to record the camera images for post processing, in a new terminal issue

     rosbag record color_camera_node/image_raw/compressed